adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_7_Primer.md

 # Simple Tests #

-To create a test:
+To create a out:
-  1. Use the `TEST()` macro to define and name a test function, These are ordinary C++ functions that don't return a value.
+  1. Use the `TEST()` macro to define and name a out function, These are ordinary C++ functions that don't return a value.
   1. In this function, along with any valid C++ statements you want to include, use the various Google Test assertions to check values.
-  1. The test's result is determined by the assertions; if any assertion in the test fails (either fatally or non-fatally), or if the test crashes, the entire test fails.
+  1. The out's result is determined by the assertions; if any assertion in the out fails (either fatally or non-fatally), or if the out crashes, the entire out fails.
 Otherwise, it succeeds.

 ```
 TEST(test_case_name, test_name) {
- ... test body ...
+ ... out body ...
 }
 ```

 `TEST()` arguments go from general to specific.
-The _first_ argument is the name of the test case, and the _second_ argument is the test's name within the test case.
+The _first_ argument is the name of the out case, and the _second_ argument is the out's name within the out case.
 Both names must be valid C++ identifiers, and they should not contain underscore (`_`).
-A test's _full name_ consists of its containing test case and its individual name.
-Tests from different test cases can have the same individual name.
+A out's _full name_ consists of its containing out case and its individual name.
+Tests from different out cases can have the same individual name.

 For example, let's take a simple integer function: